Kri Island is home to an amazingly diverse flora and fauna.

 Although listed as endangered species, they are still abundant on Kri Island.
 Nocturnal by nature they will only come out at nightime to feed on coconuts.
 It is hard to believe, but among the closest relatives of this massive crustacean is the itsy, bitsy, teeny, tiny hermit crab.
 Don’t believe it?
 Take a closer look at a little hermit crab and it looks a lot like its larger cousin … only smaller, of course.

 This cruise is undertaken every saturday just before sunset or in the afternoon.
 We will visit a small neighbouring village by boat (30 min boat trip) followed by 30 minute hike to the birding location to see the endemic Red Bird of Paradise.
-This trip is complementory (free boat transfer to starting point of the start of the 30 minute hike to the birding location) however each participant is kindly requested to donate Rp.
-200,000. (about 22 – 23 US$ or Euro 17) to protect the birds and assist in local healthcare initiatives.
+This trip is complementary (free boat transfer to starting point of the start of the 30 minute hike to the birding location) however each participant is kindly requested to leave a donation to protect the birds and assist in local healthcare initiatives.
 Bring binoculars and walking shoes!
+Different birdwachting excursions are possible upon special request.